ALavault/alavault.github.io/_posts/2020-06-25-writing_tuto_1_basics.md

 TODO : backing track

-*Remark:* disonances are "stronger" when placed strong beats.
+*Remark:* dissonances are "stronger" when placed strong beats.

 #### 2.2.4 Do It Yourself